Euro zone inflation stable at 0.2 percent, still far off ECB target

 The euro zone ended four months of deflation in April, but inflation is still far below the European Central Bank's target of just under 2 percent.

-A slump in commodity prices over the past month has pushed back expectations of when the ECB will start normalizing its ultra-loose monetary policy by a year to 2019.
+A slump in commodity prices over the past month has pushed back expectations of when the ECB will start normalising its ultra-loose monetary policy by a year to 2019.

-"If inflation dips lower or even fails to pick up in the near term, the ECB could seriously consider taking further stimulative action such as front-loading its QE," said Howard Archer of IHS Global Insight.

 Eurostat also reported on Friday that euro zone unemployment was 11.1 percent for the third consecutive month in June, with the lowest rate of 4.7 percent in Germany.